Wyntuition/jekyll-now/todo/02-work-internal.md

 [FIRST/PERODIC]
 - [How often meet?
 - What kind of feedback do you want?

+[REGULAR]

+Feedback
-- Please provide any feedback/criticism for me?
-Share some that I learned.
+    - Please provide any feedback/criticism for me.
+If there is something I could do better for you, what would it be?
+    - Share some that I learned.
 What could I do differently to further help you?

-[REGULAR]

-- Feedback from others, myself; feedback for me
+    - Feedback from others
 - Project chat
     - status
     - satisfaction
     - BD
+- PD:
+    - review where you're at
+    - development plan
+    - Tech looking at
 - Career
     - How's it going towards your goals?
-    - tech, not
+Aligning to Excella?
+Promitions.
     - Where are you looking to go?
-- PD: review where you're at, development plan
+Long term vision, 18 month plan?
 - Discuss other projects (xpert, etc)
 - Praise

 #### Apraisal Notes